 There’s a song about Swiss greetings: “Ja Grüezi wohl, Frau Stirnimaa!”

-Bonus reading about greetings in Switzerland
+How about other greetings in Switzerland?